I represent Pennsylvania’s 18th Congressional District in the 116th Congress (2019-2020).

 If you are interested in browsing district-specific population statistics, you can look up Census data for the 18 District.

-18 District of Pennsylvania - Interactive Map
+18 District of Pennsylvania

 Pennsylvania’s 18th Congressional District is located in southwestern Pennsylvania.
 The 18th Congressional District consists of 54 municipalities in Allegheny County.